 - Keep room/unit door, windows, and patio door locked at all times

 - Do not lend keys/swipe cards out or leave them where they may be taken.
 If keys/swipe cards are lost, report the loss immediately to your Facilities Coordinator

 - Do not leave valuables in a visible location

 - Do not open doors to, or sign people into the residence that are not personally known to you

-- Report any suspicious person or behaviour to a Resident Assistant or Campus Community Police immediatel.
-Lock your door and phone for assistance
+- Report any suspicious person or behaviour to a Resident Assistant or Campus Community Police immediately.
+Lock your door and call for assistance

 - Do not carry large amounts of cash or share P.I.N. numbers